riteshja88/hello-dlopen/README.md

 # hello-dlopen
-Build and Run the application that prints the prediction on screen
+Build and Run the application that keeps printing/updating the prediction on screen
 ```
 make run
 ```